AkzoNobel Brings Catalan Style to Aerospace Coatings

 At MRO Europe in Barcelona, AkzoNobel showcases a Catalan-style aircraft panel with 13 colors, demonstrating their basecoat/clearcoat system in a vibrant design.

-After priming, sanding and preparing the surface, the panel was sprayed grey, clear coated and peelable decals were applied to frame the borders to the individual shapes.
-The colors were then painted in sequence, the darker blues first, until the artwork was complete after which a further two layers of clearcoat were added and the surface polished to achieve the perfect finish.
+After priming, sanding and preparing the surface, the panel was sprayed grey and clear coated, and peelable decals were applied to frame the borders to the individual shapes.
+The colors were then painted in sequence, the darker blues first, until the artwork was complete after which a further two layers of clearcoat were added and the surface polished to achieve the perfect finish, the company says.

 Related Content